LastArijit/Job-Market-Intelligence-System-/README.md

 <p align="left">
   <em>Having just graduated, I wanted a clearer view of the job market.</em><br>
-But the reality?<br>
+But the reality was different.<br>
 Messy data.
 Duplicate roles.
 No signal — just noise.<br><br>

-Tracking it manually didn’t scale.
+Tracking it manually was inefficient.
 So I stopped searching for a solution — and built one.<br><br>

 <strong>A pipeline that collects, cleans, and structures job data into something actually usable.</strong><br>
 <em>Something you can analyze.
 Something that reveals patterns.</em><br><br>